the-Fish2/Optimizing-GloVe/README.md

 In the future, I would like to expand this research into more specific corpuses, especially through the lens of ChatGPT.
 Right now, ChatGPT can say something about everything, but it is flawed in more specialized applications.
 Ask it to solve a complex math problem, and it stops at solving some trivial algebra, for example.
 With a specialized corpus of language, however, ChatGPT could become more refined.
 Specifically, I am working on a chemistry-themed database, using elements and different names of compounds as a major part of the training dataset.
 This allows AIs and chatbots to complete more meaningful discussions and approach the truth, rather than sentences that seem like the truth.
 My paper also lays out a process for identifying the right number of dimensions for these smaller themed corpuses to retain information.
 English is also not the only language, and I would like to see if more ameliorations can be identified in other languages with less words, such as French.
 I would also like to address the issue of bias.
 Currently, I am re-training the dataset using a picture-book based vocabulary, and then predicting more advanced word locations.
 Then, given this location, I plan to check it with the actual location of the word in the larger dataset and then continue adding in words slowly with consistent human supervision to avoid this.

-Materials:
-	GloVe Database of 400k words with 300 dimensions (Pennington) Top 10k words used in English Language
-	Jupyter Notebooks as compilers
-Libraries:
-	Scikit Learn for easier implementation of clustering algorithms MatplotLib for Visualization of words